roadtocode4u/spaceship/docs/javascript/12-event/12-event.md

 **Example explanation :**

-In the above example, we create a two button `Button One` and `Button two`. when clicked a button one triggers a JavaScript `console` function with the message `Button1`.
+In the above example, we have created  two button `Button One` and `Button two`.
+When clicked a button one triggers a JavaScript `console.log` function with the message `Button1`.
 Similarly, when clicked a button two triggers a Javascript `console` function with the message `Button2`.
 This is a simple way to provide feedback to the user when they interact with the button.

 ## onchange

-The `change` event in JavaScript is triggered when the value of an input element or form element is changed by the user.
+The `onchange` event in JavaScript is triggered when the value of an element or form element is changed by the user.

 **For example :**